homan-uppu/writing/1-Internal notes/Knowledge base design.md

 ### Questions
 - What about internal vs. external?
 For example, this jisnu.org presentation file seems reasonably well thought out.
 It has achieved a notion of "internal" and it shouldn't go in notes which will clutter the things that I want to eventually share with the world.
 That difference is important.
 Create another folder for internal for now.

+### Daily notes

+They go in the "Rough" folder every day.
+The daily schedules and things that I really don't care about searching for / recovering later on.
+I think most of the rough notes will be daily notes.

+When something in a daily note becomes its own nugget of insight, it needs to move into its own independent note (starting in Rough ofc), which should ideally make its way to a higher layer (internal / external note) because I want to [[Force better writing at all layers]].